andrewfecenko/Inversion/doc/phase3/process.md

 ### Work Distribution
 ##### Distribution using issues:
-In the initial planning meeting for each phase, we brainstormed all the to-dos for the coming phase and assign them different size.
-Then we will enter them into issues on github repository.
-We do not assign issue to specific team member, but each team member will have to self-assign some issues to implement.
-Once done, he/she is responsed to send a pull request to merge his/her work into the master branch for project and close the issue.
+In the initial planning meeting for each phase, we brainstormed all the features to implement for the phase and assigned them different sizes.
+Then we entereed them into issues on our Github repository.
+Each team member self-assigned themselves tasks.

 ###### Rationale behind our decisions
-We decided to approach task distribution within phase 3 this way due to heavy workload everyone was experiencing in March.
-Instead of having frequent offline meetings, group members agreed to self-assign tasks once issues according to our implementation plan were created by our scrum master, Abrar.
-In case more than one person were working on the same issue, we left it empty since github issues only lets one asignee.
+We decided to approach task distribution within phase 3 this way due to the heavy workload everyone was experiencing in March.
+Instead of having frequent offline meetings, group members agreed to self-assign tasks once issues rose according to our implementation plan.
+In case more than one person was working on the same issue, we left it empty, because Github issues only allows one assignee.

 - All L-size issues
 ![](https://github.com/csc301-winter-2016/project-team12/blob/master/doc/phase3/images/l-size.png)